justicephysics/humanos2.0/ai-feudal-money-chain.md

 When computation is free, the AI feudal lords lose their monopoly.
 When energy is free, the printing press becomes obsolete.
 When education is free, the serfs become warriors.

 The $15 trillion bill is the last gasp of an expiring feudal order.
-The cosmic alternative is already being built — in the pages of the Virtual Nalanda, and soon, in the thin‑wide modules orbiting at 2.7 K.
+The cosmic alternative is already being built — in the pages of the Justice Physics Nalanda, and soon, in the thin‑wide modules orbiting at 2.7 K.

 ---